Supporters group criticises police as Man Utd look into fans’ treatment in Lyon

 “So, what we see is a blanket approach to security by local public authorities with no regard for the comfort of away fans.”

-MUST chief executive Duncan Drasdo posted on X, formerly known as Twitter: “90 per cent of the time on Euro aways if there is aggro it’s with the police rather than local fans.
+MUST chief executive Duncan Drasdo added on X: “90 per cent of the time on Euro aways if there is aggro it’s with the police rather than local fans.

 United and UEFA have been contacted by PA for comment.